-The following notification procedures are provided for guidance only and may not reflect all local, state or federal requirements for a given release.
+The following notification procedures are provided for guidance only and may not reflect all local, state, or federal requirements for a given release.
+The responsibilities for notification of accidental release fall upon facility and transportation company,

-In the event of a release of hazardous materials, wastes, or substances, an immediate notification must be made in the following order as required by the type of material, the quantity released and/or the area affected:
+In the event of a release of hazardous materials, wastes, or substances, immediate notification must be made in the following order as required by the type of material, the quantity released, and/or the area affected:

-You Will, Without Delay, immediately report the incident to (in order of importance and report):
+You will, without delay, immediately report the incident to (in order of importance and report):

-- 1. 911 (Local Jurisdiction) - The National Response Center at 800-424-8802 or (202) 267-2675.
-To be notified if the quantity exceeds the published Reportable Quantity (RQ).
-See 40 CFR 302.4 or 49 CFR 172.101, Appendix A, and 40 CFR 302.6, 40 CFR 355.40 - 3.
-The Utah State Department of Environmental Quality at (801) 536-4123, or current listing.
+- 1. 911 (Local Jurisdiction) - 2.
+The National Response Center at 800.424.8802 or 202.267.2675.
+To be notified if the quantity exceeds the published Reportable Quantity (RQ) see 40 CFR 302.4 or 49 CFR 172.101, Appendix A and 40 CFR 302.6, 40 CFR 355.40 - 3.
+The Utah Department of Environmental Quality at 801.536.4123.
 If the quantity released exceeds the Threshold Planning Quantity (TPQ) or Reportable Quantity (RQ) and has or will get off property, in the air, land or water.
-Notification must be made within fifteen (15) minutes of discovery that the release exceeds the reporting quantity. - 4.
-The Salt Lake County Local Emergency Planning Committee at (801) 743-7100, or current listing.
-When hazardous materials are released in quantities reportable under State, federal or local regulations, the code official shall be notified.
-(IFC 2703.3.1)
+Notification must be made within fifteen minutes of discovery that the release exceeds the reporting quantity. - 4.
+The Salt Lake County Local Emergency Planning Committee (LEPC) at 801.896.7526. and saltlakecountylepc@unifiedfire.org. - 5.
+When hazardous materials are released in quantities reportable under State, federal, or local regulations, the code official shall be notified.
+(IFC 2703.3.1) (IFC 5003.3)

-Consider contacting National Weather Service (NWS) Salt Lake Office regarding any and all incidents where weather may be a factor at (801) 524-4377 or (801) 524-4378.
+Contact the National Weather Service (NWS) Salt Lake Office regarding all incidents where weather may be a factor at 801.524.4377 or 801.524.4378.

-Contents of Notification - Notice shall include the following information (to the extent known at the time of the notice and so long as no delay in responding to the emergency results):
+Contents of Notification - Notice shall include the following information (to the extent known at the time of the notice and so long as no delay in responding to the emergency results:)

-- A. Your name and phone number or radio call number. - B. Location and type of accident. - C. Chemical name or identity of the substance involved in the release. - D. Indication of whether the substance is regulated by an agency of the government.

-- E. Estimate of the quantity of any such substance that was released into the environment. - F. Time and duration of the release. - G. Medium or media into which the release occurred. - H. Any known or anticipated acute or chronic health risks associated with the emergency and, where appropriate, advice regarding medical attention necessary for exposed individuals. - I. Any known or anticipated environmental risks and appropriate mitigation measures. - J. Recommended precautions to include evacuation distances, if appropriate. - K. Actions taken by the facility. - L. Status of injured persons.
+- A. Your name and phone number or radio call number - B. Location and type of incident - C. Chemical name or identity of the substance involved in the release. - D. Indication of whether the substance is regulated by an agency of the government. - E. Estimate of the quantity of any such substance that was released int the environment. - F. Time and duration of the release - G. Medium or media into which the release occurred, if release is to a storm drain, NCC needs to be notified, immediate reporting based on quantity. - H. Any known or anticipated acute or chronic health risks associated with the emergency and, where appropriate, advice regarding medical attention necessary for exposed individuals - I. Any known or anticipated environmental risks and appropriate mitigation measures. - J. Recommended precautions to include evacuation distances, if appropriate. - K. Actions taken by facility. - L. Status of injured persons.
 The initial notification can be made orally by telephone, radio, or in person.